alex-clinton/cv-project-webpage/README.md

 -->

 # Problem Statement

+Digital writing has seen a signficant rise amongst students, academics, and buisness professionals due to the data process capabilities of tablets and imrpoved precision on styluses.
+Taking notes on a tablet provides allows users to easily organize, share, and search their notes.
+The search function in particular makes use of a technology called optical character recognition or OCR.

+Digital writing has seen a signficant rise amongst students, academics, and buisness professionals due to the data process capabilities of tablets and imrpoved precision on styluses.
+Taking notes on a tablet provides benefits in for organization, sharing, backup, and many more

 more text here more text heremore text heremore text heremore text heremore text heremore text heremore text here

 ## Datasets